 Skip to contents

-This function performs non hierarchical clustering on the basis of dissimilarity with partitioning around medoids.
+This function performs non-hierarchical clustering based on dissimilarity using partitioning around medoids (PAM).

 Usage